pharako/mysql-dbal/README.md

 ## Single and multiple upserts (update if present, insert if new)

-Before using this functionality, make sure you read [*Caution with those upserts*](#caution-with-those-upserts) below.
+Before using this functionality, make sure you read [*Careful with those upserts*](#caution-with-those-upserts) below.

 Assuming the `name` field is a unique key in the table structure, the first two records will have their `family_name` fields updated to `Rab` and `Zabb`, respectivelly, and the last one will be inserted: